gabriellengoo/weschool/README.md

 (¯`*•.¸,¤°´✿.｡.:* 𝓗𝐄ｌ𝓁ᵒ *.:｡.✿`°¤,¸.•*´¯) THIS WILL BE UPDATED AFTER THE GRADES COME IN (¯`*•.¸,¤°´✿.｡.:* 𝓗𝐄ｌ𝓁ᵒ *.:｡.✿`°¤,¸.•*´¯)
 Hi Indira!! 🙋‍♀️

-Here is the files to my interactive school.
+Here are the files to my interactive school.

 I have added the extra pages /i.e a landing ID Card select and another interactive page so it looks more unique and differs from Molly's (as asked by Vali)/
 Here is a video of it just in case you want to see it!: